-In the program courses which provide a base for enhancing communication skills and critical analysis you will learn a variety of frameworks for analyzing the structure and problems within society and will explore different models for supporting families and individuals.
+Coursework provides a base for enhancing communication skills and critical analysis.
+You will learn a variety of frameworks for analyzing the structure of problems within society and will explore different models for supporting families and individuals.
 You will study human development through the lifespan as well as have opportunities to explore in-depth theories, skills and positive behaviour support strategies.
 You will learn to support the health and wellness of individuals through supervised placements in a community agency and school settings as well s weekly seminars where you will discuss ethical issues and reflect upon your practice experiences.

 You will explore in-depth theories, skills and supports required for education assistance and community support work.